laurelnaiad/k8s-on-eoan/README.md

 ## License

-MIT.
+The individual software packages that these scripts install bear their own licenses.
+Please mind them.

-Aside from help files/issues in the various repositories for the components here installed, certain scripts were based on or informed by specific blog posts, which cases are noted in-line.
+As to the actual shell scripts here which do the installing, aside from help files/issues in the various repositories for the components here installed, certain scripts were based on or informed by specific blog posts, which cases are noted in-line.
 The original authors would probably appreciate credit by passing through those references in derivative works.

 ## Contributing